 The minimum academic credential required to become a financial analyst is a bachelor degree in business administration or any related field.

-After completion of the bachelor degree if you want to get to the next level it is advisable to enroll in an MBA or a master degree in finance.
+After completion of the bachelor degree if you want to get to the next level it is advisable to enroll in an MBA or a master degree in.
 This isn’t the only path to be successful.